 FOR VENUES OF 150 + SEATS

-At the conclusion of a season the producer calculates the appropriate percentage of box office revenue.
+Some licences will require the producer to calculate the appropriate percentage of box office revenue at the conclusion of a season.
 This is usually 10% but musicals or plays with a joint authorship may attract a higher percentage.
 If this percentage amount exceeds the amount of the advance paid then the balance of royalty is due within 12 working days of the season's final night.

 School performance licence